junxit/us-congress-code/title-25/chapter-1/sec-13d-2.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 The Tribally Controlled Colleges and Universities Assistance Act of 1978, referred to in subsec. (a)(1), is Pub.
 L. 95–471, Oct.
 17, 1978, 92 Stat.
 1325, which is classified principally to chapter 20 (§ 1801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 1801 of this title and Tables.
 The Navajo Community College Act, referred to in subsec. (a)(1), is Pub.
 L. 92–189, Dec.
 15, 1971, 85 Stat.
-646, which is classified to section 640a et seq. of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 640a of this title and Tables.
+646, which was classified to section 640a et seq. of this title, and was omitted from the Code as being of special and not general application.
 The Higher Education Act of 1965, referred to in subsec. (a)(2), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219, which is classified generally to chapter 28 (§ 1001 et seq.) of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of Title 20 and Tables.

 ### Amendments